Carbondale

 As the game progresses, two piles will develop:

-- When players spend cards to add to their personal Carbondale, they will place them in a communal face-up stock.
-Keep the face-up stock fanned out, so players will be able to draw from it.
+- When players spend cards to add to their personal Carbondale, they will also contribute to the common weal: a face-up stock in the center of the table.
+Keep the face-up stock fanned out, so players will be able to select cards from it.

-- When players challenge each other to claim cards from their opponent's Carbondale, those cards will be discarded face-down into a shared discard pile.
+- When players challenge each other to claim cards from their opponent's Carbondale, those cards may be discarded face-down into a shared discard pile.

 Play

-Players alternate taking turns.
+Players take turns, going clockwise around the table.
 In your turn, you may try to claim a card from an opponent, then you may add a card to your network.
 Or, you can discard any number of cards.
 At the end of your turn you will draw to replenish your hand.

 Taking a card from an opponent's network

 You may attempt to take a vulnerable card from an opponent's network and put that card in your hand.
-The general idea is that a card is vulnerable until it is integrated into your network by being built upon.
-But to define this precisely, cards are vulnerable to being claimed unless:
+The general idea is that a card is vulnerable until it is integrated into the network by being built upon.
+To define this precisely, a card is vulnerable to being claimed unless:

-- they are the initial Ace and 2 from the start of the game,
+- It is the initial Ace or 2 from the start of the game (marked by the tokens).

-- a black card is adjacent to two other black cards (including the one it was built from), or a red card is built from it.
+- It is a black card adjacent to two other black cards (including the one it was built from), or a red card is built from it.

-- a red card is in the same space on the grid as another overlapping (or overlapped) red card.
+- It is a red card in the same space on the grid as another overlapping (or overlapped) red card.

 Here is the process of attempting to claim a card in an opponent's network:

 - Now your opponent may show a defending card.
-It must be of the same color, and equal or higher value.
+It must be of the same color, and equal or higher value to your challenge card.

 - If your opponent played a defending card: